jpalat/local-llm-setup/readme.md

     ollama pull Qwen2.5-Coder:latest
     ollama pull llama3.3:latest

+Set the server to listen on all ipaddresses
+    user@host ~ % export OLLAMA_HOST=0.0.0.0
+    user@host ~ % echo $OLLAMA_HOST

 ### 3\.
 Setup Tailscale

 1. Download Tailscale from [tailscale.com](https://tailscale.com/download)
-2. Install on both Mac Mini and iOS device
+2. Install on Mac Mini, laptop and iOS device
-3. Sign in with your Tailscale account on both devices
+3. Sign in with your Tailscale account on all devices
 4. Note the Tailscale IP of your Mac Mini

 ### 4\.
 Install [UV Package Manager](https://astral.sh/blog/uv)